coreinfrastructure/best-practices-badge/doc/implementation.md

 We do want to create directories where people can just add new files to add new plug-ins.

-For the moment, call each module that detects something a "Detective".
+We name each separate module that detects something a "Detective".
 A Detective needs to be called, be able to get data, and eventually return a set of findings.
-The findings would probable be a hash of project attributes and attribute-specific findings:
+The findings are a hash with
+attributes and findings about them:
-(proposed new) value, confidence, justification (string), and if it should be forced (if so, we use it regardless of previous values).
+(proposed new) value, confidence, and justification (string).
-The Detective needs to be able to request evidence, on request the evidence will be kept so later Detectives can reuse the evidence.
-Examples of evidence:

-- Current (running) project attributes.
-Might pass this on call.
-- Results from some URL (e.g., github repo data)
-- Current filenames of project (say, top level) (have to download)
-- Current file contents (we'll have to download that)
-- Commit history

-For filenames/contents, need a simple API that looks like a filesystem.

-At a first level, probably need to divide by repo host:
-GitHub, BitBucket, SourceForge, Other (which tries to interpret arbitrary).
-Under that, may need to divide by VCS: git, hg, svn, other (so that git things can be reused).
-Perhaps those are "Detectives" that are called by other detectives.

-The "Autofill Judge" takes all the reports from the detectives and makes a final ruling on the project values.
+The "Chief" module calls the Detectives in the right order and merges the results.

-Issue: Do we *store* the justifications from the detectives in the justifications?
-Or just make them "flash" values?
-We can change our minds later.

-We could identify *differences* between automation results and the project results - perhaps create an "audit" button on "show project form" that provided information on differences as flash entries on another display of the "show project form" (that way, nothing would CHANGE).

-Note: The "flash" entries for specific criteria should be shown next to that specific criteria.
-E.G., if the user asserts that their license is "MIT" but the automation determines otherwise, then the "Audit" report should note the difference.
+Confidence values range from 0..5; confidence values of 4 or higher override the user input.

 ## Authentication

+Currently we allow people to log in using their GitHub account or a local account (so people who don't want to use GitHub don't need to).

+## Ideas about Authentication

 An important issue is how to handle authentication.
 Here is our current plan, which may change (suggestions welcome).